awpala/my-omscs-notes/cs-6290/12-cache-review.md

   * The cache is ***fast*** (i.e., low `Hit Time`) → if data is present there at the one location, then it is a cache hit, otherwise it is a cache miss
     * Conversely, looking in more than one place requires additional waiting/downtime in order to read out all of the additional locations, and then determine which one of them (if any) has the data, and so on
   * The cache is ***cheaper*** than more complex caches → it is only necessary to do *one* comparison on every access to the cache (i.e., only requires one type of comparator, one valid-bit checker, etc.)
-  * The cache is ***energy-efficient*** → only quires one type of comparison and one valid-bit check per access, which requires less energy expenditure per access compared to checking more than one
+  * The cache is ***energy-efficient*** → only requires one type of comparison and one valid-bit check per access, which requires less energy expenditure per access compared to checking more than one

 Conversely, the ***downsides*** of direct-mapped caches are related to the fact that the block ***must*** go into one location.
 To see why this is problematic, consider a processor accessing blocks `A` and `B` in direct succession (i.e., `A B A B ...` and so on), with both blocks `A` and `B` mapping to the ***same*** location in the cache.
   * When `A` is accessed, it is brought into the cache.